 With simple math you can see that the last 20% of capacity is 60 Ah's.
 However you need to take charge inefficiencies into account too so you'll really need to put back in about 70Ah's +/- to get back to 100% state of charge.

-Having the ability to "aim" the panels at the sun, on a boat, is not usually a workable solution when swinging on a mooring, or at anchor if cruising, so, panel position is very often a compromise.
-If you are at a dock you can rig the panels and aim them more appropriately but not on a mooring or off cruising where your boat will swing at will.
+Having the ability to "aim" the panels at the sun, on a boat, is not usually a workable solution when swinging on a mooring, or at anchor.
+Panel position on sailboats is a certainly a compromise but one designed to do the best we can.
+Obviously if you are at a dock, you can rig the panels and aim them more appropriately, but not on a mooring or off cruising where your boat will swing at will.
 Being able to "aim" the panels can increase the performance quite a bit so if you're at the same dock every week you may want to consider an articulating panel mounting system.

-Because of these aiming restrictions you can figure on about 3.5 - 4.5 hours of full output per day on average, for the Northern climates, and 4.5 - 5 hours per day the closer to the equator you get.
+Because of these aiming restrictions you can figure on about 3.0 - 4.5 hours of full rated current output per day, on average, for the Northern climates,.
+Down South 4.0 - 5+ hours per day the closer to the equator you get.
+These are full current ratings at 25C panel temp.
+Of course weather can play a huge role and you could see slightly more or slightly less.
+Generally speaking it is best to size for worst case scenarios, as I have yet to hear anyone complain they had too much solar..

-Some folks use 5 hours per day in the Northeast but after lots of monitoring of my own panels I found that to be a little to generous.
-Some days it will be more some less but here in Maine 3.5 - 4.5 hours at full output, as an average sizing number, seems to work best.
+Some folks use 5 hours per day in the Northeast but after lots of monitoring of my own panels, and customers, I found that to be a little to generous.
+Some days it will be more some less but here in Maine 3.50 - 4.5 hours at full output, as an average sizing number, seems to work best.

 Next divide 70 amp hours by 12.5 and you can see that it will take approximately 5.6 days to go from 80% SOC to full on a 300 Ah bank.